kyrylo/kyrylo.org/about.markdown

     <p>
       When I'm not knee-deep in Ruby code, you'll find me exploring new corners of the world.
-My wife, a native of the Philippines 🇵🇭, has opened my eyes to the wonders of her homeland.
+My wife, a native of the Philippines, has opened my eyes to the wonders of her homeland.
 I've even managed to pick up a bit of Tagalog and Cebuano along the way.
     </p>